BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 Correct.

-So when they went after um ephedron years ago, a Phedra, they went after a Phedra uh based on ephedrin alkaloids.
+So when they went after ephedrin years ago, ephedra, they went after ephedra based on ephedrin alkaloids.

-What they said was that a federal alkaloids um are toxic.
+What they said was that ephedrin alkaloids are toxic.

-Uh and what they failed to prove, however, that was that they were toxic at every dose level.
+And what they failed to prove, however, was that they were toxic at every dose level.

-So I represented a company called Nutraceutical Corporation that added 10 milligram uh ephedrin alkaloid containing dietary supplement, which there was no evidence whatsoever that 10 milligrams daily of uh Fedra caused any reaction uh one way or the other.
+So I represented a company called Nutraceutical Corporation that had a 10 milligram ephedrine alkaloid containing dietary supplement, which there was no evidence whatsoever that 10 milligrams daily of ephedra caused any reaction one way or the other.

-And so they were they were saying that it would be adverse, and they said, no, no, at some dose level it causes injury.
+And they said, no, no, at some dose level, it causes injury.

 Therefore, we can ban it at any dose level.

-That's directly contrary to the plain language of the Food Drug and Cosmetic Act, but that's what they did, and that's how they took ephedra off the market.
+That's directly contrary to the plain language of the Food, Drug, and Cosmetic Act, but that's what they did.

 And so they took that out of reach of the American consumers long before COVID, so that that wasn't available to people.

-I mean, it it's hard to not assign a malicious intent to the FDA on this.
+I mean, it's hard to not assign a malicious intent to the FDA on this.

-Aaron Powell Well, there's uh it's it's a it it there is a malicious intent, but it's driven by a desire to protect profitability.
+Well, there is a malicious intent, but it's driven by a desire to protect profitability.

-It's uh it's driven by a desire to protect the drug industry from competition.
+It's driven by a desire to protect the drug industry from competition.

 It's who's in charge.

-Um the FDA is is, you know, we've had a revolving door of employment at FDA forever.
+The FDA is, you know, we've had a revolving door of employment at FDA forever.

-And so people who work in the Center for Drug Evaluation Research know if they're in leadership positions and they play their hands right, uh cards right, they will end up with uh a situation where they can leave the FDA and work for big pharma or go to academia and have a chair funded by Big Pharma or on and on and on on.
+And so people who work in the Center for Drug Evaluation Research know if they're in leadership positions and they play their hands right cards right, they will end up with a situation where they can leave the FDA and work for big pharma or go to academia and have a chair funded by big pharma or on and on and on.

 And many former FDA commissioners have benefited one way or another as a result of that sort of thing.

-So it's an unwritten rule at FDA that if you play your cards right, um, you're gonna get out and you're gonna get complimented back by those people who do it.
+So it's an unwritten rule at FDA that if you play your cards right, you're going to get out and you're going to get complimented back by those people who do it.

 This also happens in Congress, too.

-It was uh uh Congressman Tawson who um carried the ball for George Bush, who also benefited from Big Pharma on Medicare part Part B, where um uh at the time the drug industry could set any price it wanted to on drugs purchased under Medicare Part B from uh the drug industry and and the government would have to pay it.
+It was Congressman Tazen who carried the ball for George Bush, who also benefited from Big Pharma on Medicare Part B, where at the time, the drug industry could set any price it wanted to on drugs purchased under Medicare Part D from the drug industry and the government would have to pay it.

 There could be no negotiation.